-virtual agent robotic process automation (RPA)
+What are virtual agents and how are they being used? robotic process automation (RPA)

 Tip

-Executives are turning to automation to increase efficiencies, reduce human errors, improve customer experience and cut costs, with many of them opting for robotic process automation as the tool of choice.
+Executives are turning to automation to increase efficiencies, reduce human errors, improve customer experience and cut costs, with many of them opting for robotic process automation software as the tool of choice.

 Unattended RPA bots